European Flour Explained to the Confused Baker

 Description

 I looked for a typical whole wheat/brown European flour (Type 1600) that I normally use in the United States but did not find it.
 I did however, find an even better option, the Einkorn Ancient Grain Flour.
 Einkorn was not cross-bread or genetically modified so it enjoys designation as nature’s oldest known wheat, thus an “ancient grain.”
-You can read more about the history of it in the article entitled Einkorn, Nature’s First and Oldest Wheat found at www.einkorn.com/einkorn-history/.
-It has a much higher ash content than the Type 1600 whole wheat flours made from modern and commonly grown wheat.
+You can read more about the history of it in the article entitled Einkorn, Nature’s First and Oldest Wheat.
+Einkorn has a much higher ash content than the Type 1600 whole wheat flours made from modern and commonly grown wheat.
 Einkorn is high in nutrients and protein, and naturally low in gluten.
 Einkorn is difficult to find and expensive to purchase in the United States due to growing conditions.
 Finding it readily available at the grocery in Europe thrilled me.
+If you want to purchase it online, use this link.

 What is it used for?